dyrdadev/first-person-controller-for-unity/README.md

 This project was created by [Daniel Dyrda](https://dyrda.io).

-> Daniel: _If you want to support me and my projects, you can follow me on [github (dyrdaio)](https://github.com/dyrdaio) and [twitter (@dyrdaio)](https://twitter.com/dyrdaio).
+> Daniel: _If you want to support me and my projects, you can follow me on [github (dyrdadev)](https://github.com/dyrdadev) and [twitter (@daniel_dyrda)](https://twitter.com/daniel_dyrda).
 Just come by and say hello, I would love to hear how you use the project._

 If you want to contribute to this project, you are welcome to do so.
-Just write Daniel and we will find a way to collaborate.
+Just write me and we will find a way to collaborate.